To Qualify for Prevented Planting (PP) Payment

 - The eligible acres will consist of the maximum number of acres reported for insurance as certified for APH purposes in any of the four most recent crop years.
 (Not including PP acres planted to a second crop unless DC requirements are met.)

 - Acres must have been planted in one of the last three crop years.

-If, in any of the last four crop years, the insured has not planted any insurable crop for which there is PP coverage available (New Producer):
+If, in any of the last two crop years, the insured has not planted any insurable crop for which there is PP coverage available (New Producer):

 - The insured must submit a Prevented Planting Intended Acreage Reporting Form (RH-5066) by the sales closing date.

 Exception: A producer may submit an intended acreage report within 10 days of obtaining acreage in a county if the producer did not have any acreage in the county on or before the sales closing date.

 A PP payment may not exceed the amount payable for the crop that was prevented from being planted when the crop has no remaining PP eligible acres and another crop’s eligible PP acreage is used.
 If a crop with a higher PP payment is prevented from being planted, and the remaining eligible acres are for a crop with a lower PP payment, the additional acres claimed for PP for the crop with the higher PP payment would be paid based on the crop with the lower PP payment.
 This change protects program integrity by not allowing the PP payment to exceed the amount that would have been paid for the crop that was actually prevented from being planted. a.
 For example, if wheat is prevented from being planted and has a PP payment of $25, and there are no remaining eligible acres of wheat, the PP payment would be based on:

 - If there are remaining soybean eligible acres with a PP payment of $35, the PP payment would continue to be based on wheat.

 - If there were only remaining eligible acres for grain sorghum with a PP payment of $20, the PP payment would be based on grain sorghum.